drewbelf/cv/index.md

 ### academic

 `2022`
+Invited Panelist.
+Roundtable on Teaching Franciscan Sources.
+Association of Franciscan Colleges and Universities Symposium.
+Siena College.
+June 20–22.

+Invited paper.
 "Notes on 'Hypostasis' in the Christologies of Albert the Great and the *Summa halensis*."
 Paper on "Bonaventure a Reader of Albert" Panel.
 47th Annual International Patristic, Medieval, and Renaissance Studies Conference.
 Villanova University.
 October 21–23.

+Invited panelist.
+"A Colloquium of Companions: Closing Reflections."
+[Ignatius Brady Lecture Series](https://www.sbu.edu/news/news-items/2021/07/07/franciscan-institute-at-st.-bonaventure-to-present-ignatius-brady-lecture-series).
+April 20.
+In conversation with Fr.
+David Couturier, O.F.M.
+Cap.
+(Franciscan Institute, St. Bonaventure University) and Aaron Gies (St. Bonaventure University).

 "Penal Solidarity: A Reading of Atonement according to the *Summa halensis*."
 Paper on "Franciscan–Dominican Conversations in the Thirteenth Century" Panel.
 Medieval Philosophy and Theology Conference.
 University of Notre Dame.
 May 19–21.